 Two parallel lines are drawn on the ground using chalk: the starting line and the target line.
 The distance between them is varied from round to round.
 Players decide on the number of “pushes” (typically between 1 and 5).
 This is how many times players can touch the floor with their feet.
 Players line up with their scooters behind the start line, then they take their turn one at a time.
 When a player pushes off, this counts as their first “push”.
 The objective is to get as close to the target line as possible without crossing it.
 Players can’t use their brake and if they go past the target line, they are out.
 The winner is the person who gets closest to the target line without using extra pushes.

-Stop the Dancing Warriors (US – Native Americans)
+Stop the Dancing Warriors (United States – Native Americans)

 Players: 4 or more (6+ ideally)